usnistgov/dioptra/docs/source/how-to/advanced/develop-for-dioptra.rst

 Develop for Dioptra
 ========================

 Are you interested in developing for Dioptra?
-See our developer guidelines at [LINK TO DEVELOPER.MD]
+See our developer guidelines at `DEVELOPER.MD <https://github.com/usnistgov/dioptra/blob/main/DEVELOPER.md>`_